jagaapple/react-image-element-loader/README.md

 };
 ```

-Also you can pass an object to "loader" instead of string `"react-image-element-loader"` .
+Also you can pass a module to "loader" property instead.

 ```js
 // webpack.config.js